-The very first of Nepal’s national parks, Chitwan National Park was established in 1973 and granted the status of a UNESCO World Heritage Site in 1984.
+The very first of Nepal’s national parks, Chitwan National Park was established in 1973 and declared a UNESCO World Heritage Site in 1984.

-Chitwan National Park is home to many endangered animals such as the one-horned rhino, royal Bengal tiger, gharial crocodile and fresh water gangetic dolphin.
+Chitwan shelters many endangered species, including the one-horned rhino, royal Bengal tiger, gharial crocodile and freshwater gangetic dolphin.

-Wildlife enthusiasts will also find a thriving population of four types of deer, two types of monkeys, wild boar, sloth bear, elephant and leopard.
-Additionally, the park boasts 565 bird species, including the endangered Bengal florican, making this destination a paradise for bird lovers.
+Wildlife enthusiasts will also find a thriving population of four types of deer, two species of monkeys, wild boar, sloth bear, leopard and elephant.
+The park is also home to over 565 bird species, including the endangered Bengal florican, making it a paradise for bird lovers.

 Why Visit?

-- Discover many endangered animals such as the one-horned rhino, royal Bengal tiger, gharial crocodile and fresh water gangetic dolphin.
+- Encounter endangered wildlife such as the one-horned rhino, royal Bengal tiger, gharial crocodile and freshwater gangetic dolphin.

-- Unwind on a tranquil boat ride on the Rapti River, looking out for fish-eating crocodile and migratory birds along the way.
+- Unwind on a tranquil boat ride along the Rapti River, watching for fish-eating crocodiles and vibrant flocks of migratory birds.

 Climate